What to Expect from Your Tennessee Adoption Finalization

 After finalization, your child is now officially a legal and permanent member of your family, but your adoption process doesn’t end here.
 Adoption is a lifelong journey, and you should continue to openly discuss and celebrate your child’s adoption long after finalization, as well as continue open adoption contact with his or her birth family.

-American Adoptions is always available to answer your post-placement questions and provide the support you may need.
-For more information about adoption finalization in Tennessee, call 1-800-ADOPTION to speak with an adoption specialist.
+When you work with our agency, American Adoptions is always available to answer your post-placement questions and provide the support you may need.
+For more information about our programs for adoption in Tennessee, call 1-800-ADOPTION to speak with an adoption specialist.